 Letters were safer.
 Writing multiple drafts gave me a chance to see and excise some of my anger and self-righteousness.
-(Some, though not all, I'm embarrassed to say - some of what I'd written in the letters I found when cleaning out his house made me ashamed.)
-I'm not sure if he wrote multiple drafts or not, but his letters were angry, paternalistic, and deliberately hurtful, and often oscillated between the forced friendly and the furious.
+(Some, though not all, I'm embarrassed to say - some of what I'd written in the letters I found when cleaning out his house made me cringe.)
+I'm not sure if he wrote multiple drafts or not, but his letters were angry, paternalistic, deliberately hurtful, and often oscillated between the forced-friendly and the furious.

 He also made copies of his outgoing correspondence.
 Each of the ten of us had a file, we found, and in mine, in addition to a number of my letters to him, were copies of at least some of his to me.
 And other things.
 My folder held funding appeals from organizations like Focus on the Family talking about how "homosexuals" - always "homosexual", never "gay", a convention he followed - were imperiling the moral fabric of America; how crimes committed by these homosexuals were never reported in the press, how homosexuals were pushing their - well, to be clear, "our" - agenda through the godless courts and via the godless Democrat (sic) party.
 These were all things I'd heard before.
 They land differently when you hear them from your dad, though.

 I came out to my mom when she was already dying from cancer in 1991.
-She cried, and we had some difficult conversations about it, but she said that she loved me - and also, "Don't tell your father."
-I waited a decade, in part with my mom's words in mind, in part because I believed that coming out - especially to a parent - should be an act of kindness and not of anger.
+She cried, and we had some difficult conversations about it, but she said that she loved me -- and she also said, "Don't tell your father."
+I waited a decade, in part with my mom's words in mind, in part because I believed that coming out -- especially to a parent -- should be an act of kindness and not of anger.
 It took me a while to get there with Dad.
 And I was nervous about how it would go.
-I finally decided, when living with my then-boyfriend, to give my dad "the opportunity to do the right thing" as I put it.
+I finally decided, when living with my then-boyfriend, to give my dad "the opportunity to do the right thing" as I'd put it to myself and my friends.
 Wanting us to have a more honest relationship, if nothing else, I came out to him.
 In a letter.

 It didn't go well.

-We never have a complete understanding of someone else - we can't, it’s always imperfect - and most of us don’t have a complete understanding of ourselves.
+We never have a complete understanding of someone else -- we can't, it’s always imperfect -- and I'd aver that most of us don’t have a complete understanding of ourselves.
 I hope that this knowledge about my dad's journey made me less angry, more patient, gentler.
 I like to think it did, when I brought it to mind, and for a couple of years I thought of it often.

 Despite his towering temper, after I was nine or so he never hit me, and I remember the spankings I got as a kid being forewarned and a result of my actions.
 We never went hungry - none of the 12 of us - when we were under his roof.
 He worked impossibly hard - long days, many nights, many business trips to El Dorado, Arkansas, of all places - to make that happen.
 He never drank, ever: I saw him have one beer, once, before I graduated from high school.
 He never swore, ever: I heard him swear only once, after a storm destroyed the roof, the siding, and every pane of glass on two sides of our house in Fowler, and then it was a simple, exhausted, "damn."